Becca529/pet-mgmt/README.md

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.

-Note: You will need to have setup and installed the node.js back-end in order to run the application successfully. link to backend
+Note: You will need to have setup and installed the node.js back-end in order to run the application successfully.
+Back-end link: https://github.com/Becca529/pet-mgmt-api